minhpqn/sentiment_analysis_vlsp_2016/README.md

 Our system rank third (system **sa3**) in VLSP Evaluation Campaign.
-The following table shows precision, recall, F1 score for positive, negative categories and the average F1 of thr two categories.
+The following table shows precision, recall, F1 score for positive, negative categories and the average F1 of the two categories.

 <img src="./figs/fig01.png" width="500"/>